While U.S. Traffic Deaths Decline, Portland’s Continue to Rise

 If you have been injured in a motor vehicle accident because of someone else’s reckless driving, we want to help.

-The initial consultation with our experienced Portland car accident lawyers is completely free, and if we represent you, there are no out-of-pocket expenses to pay.
+The initial consultation with a nearby auto accident attorney at our law firm is completely free, and if we represent you, there are no out-of-pocket expenses to pay.
 We accept personal injury cases on contingency, so we do not get paid unless we are able to recover compensation on your behalf.